-Tokyo is a big city, so if you’re coming to see the cherry blossoms, it makes sense to stay near the best cherry blossom spots.
-Here are my suggestions.
+Tokyo is a big city, so if you’re coming to see the cherry blossoms, it makes sense to stay in a place with easy access to the cherry blossom spots.
+Here are my suggestions along with my favorite hotels.
+I’ve stayed in most of these hotels and inspected the rest.

 First, Book Well in Advance!